prabalmanhas/ESP-8266-Voice-Controlled-IoT-Home-Automation-and-Security/README.md

-# ESP-8266-Based-Voice-Controlled-IoT-Home-Auomation-and-Security

-## Voice Control IoT Home Automation and Security System : To control all the devices Google Assistant and Blynk IoT and Intrusion Detection using IFTTT to get intrusion alerts delivered on E-mail.
+__Voice Control IoT Home Automation and Security System :__ The following project involves integrating Google Assistant and Blynk IoT to control all devices in a home or office.
+Additionally, the project includes an intrusion detection system that utilizes IFTTT platform to send intrusion alerts directly to the user's email.
+By combining these technologies, the system provides a convenient and efficient method for managing multiple devices remotely.
+Users can control devices using voice commands through Google Assistant, while the Blynk IoT platform provides a user-friendly interface for controlling and monitoring device metadata.
+The intrusion detection system adds an extra layer of security, ensuring that users receive alerts in the event of an intrusion.
+Hence offering an innovative solution for managing devices and enhancing home or office security.

 ![flowchart](https://github.com/prabalmanhas/ESP-8266-Based-Voice-Controlled-IoT-Home-Auomation/blob/main/ReadMe%20Flowchart.jpg)